 Catnip contains an oil known as nepetalactone, which is responsible for the intoxicating effects it has on most felines.
 The nepetalactone is stored in microscopic bulbs that coat the plant’s leaves, stems, and pods.
-When a cat is exposed to catnip, whether through chewing, rubbing up against it, or through cat toys containing crushed catnip, the terpene-type chemical enters the cat’s nose or mouth and causes an emotional reaction.
+When a cat is exposed to catnip through chewing, rubbing up against it, or cat toys containing crushed catnip, the terpene-type chemical enters the cat’s nose or mouth and causes an emotional reaction.

 The terpenes found in most herbs, like peppermint, are formed by a single enzyme, whereas in catnip, it has been reported that the terpenes are formed in a two-step process.
-An enzyme activates a precursor compound, which is then captured by a second enzyme to produce the interesting substance.
+An enzyme activates a precursor compound, which is then captured by a second enzyme to produce the substance.